GSI-HPC/sys-chef-cookbook/README.md

       to "jdoe@devops.test"
     end

-(Note that you cannot remove aliases whith this definition.)
+Note that you cannot remove aliases this this definition.

 ## Shutdown